About the Long-Term Numbers

 Employment may not be sufficient to warrant the development of occupational projections in every occupation in each State, or the data may be confidential.
 Occupations for which projections are not available are indicated with an (NA) for 'not available.'

-For most States, 2008 and 2018 employment are rounded to the nearest 10.
+For most States, employment estimates are rounded to the nearest 10.
 Numerical employment change and average annual openings are rounded to the nearest 10.
 Employment less than 50 is shown as (NA).
 Numbers with an absolute value of less than 10 are identified with an (NA).
 If the numerical employment change is shown as (NA), the percent employment change is also shown as (NA).

 Numeric Employment Change